 What is the effect of these actions on students?

 These incidents are not uncommon for American students, especially for those in high school.
 “Let it be pointed out that this has not been the only anti-Semitic incident within Orange County in the recent months,” explained Joey Sable, a senior at Orange County School of the Arts.
-Sable was one of the first students to publicize the Newport party photo from Ellie Terry’s social media, a Newport Harbor student who participated in the anti-Semitic actions.
+Sable was one of the first students to publicize the party photo from a Newport Harbor student’s social media.
 Yet Sable makes it very clear throughout his statement to Fresh Ink for Teens that this is not the first time he has come across such images, it is just the first time people have taken notice.
 Still, this does not make it any less shocking for students.

 This sort of rhetoric is highly threatening and feels like a targeted attack for many students—in this case, for Jewish students.
 It is true that there are many microaggressions and bigoted incidents that do not occur on school grounds, such as the mentioned Newport incident.
 But these sentiments still make students feel uncomfortable and unsafe in a school setting, where they have to share classrooms with those who have expressed anti-Semitism, racism, etc. In addition, it normalizes such rhetoric in a school environment and in social settings, allowing for harassment and discrimination against certain students to be regular.
 Not to mention the polarization among the student body that such rhetoric causes.